Who's Laughing Now?

 “I’m well, My Lord,” Jeremy said, his smile returned afterward.

-"That's great to hear.
-I hope that you're left feeling the same way...after your performance here tonight."
+“That’s great to hear.
+I hope you’re left feeling the same way after your performance here tonight.”

 “I hope you’re right, My Lord.”

-Jeremy wanted to address King Marcus's words accordingly, but he chose not to.
-He had a bigger picture in play, besides, his father taught him how to act in the presence of enemies.
+Jeremy wanted to address King Marcus’s words, but he chose not to.
+He had a bigger picture in play.
+Besides, his father taught him how to act in the presence of enemies.

-For thirty minutes Jeremy performed some of his best routines, and for the most part, he had the crowd laughing so hard...they were in tears.
-Among those who didn't even crack a smile was King Marcus, and his army commander, Shawn Johnson.
-Shawn possessed his friend's sense of warped humor.
-He'd laugh insanely as men begged for their lives on the battlefield, just before he beheaded them.
+For thirty minutes Jeremy performed some of his best routines, and mostly, he had the crowd laughing so hard... they were in tears.
+Among those who didn’t even crack a smile were King Marcus and his army commander, Shawn Johnson.
+Shawn possessed his friend’s sense of warped humor.
+He’d laugh insanely as men begged for their lives on the battlefield, just before he beheaded them.

-Jeremy smiled at King Marcus, but his thoughts were far from as pleasant as his facial expression was made to appear, "You're a hard man to please, My Lord.
-I gave it my best shot, so... do with me what you will."
+Jeremy smiled at King Marcus, but his thoughts were far from as pleasant as his facial expression was made to appear.
+“You’re a hard man to please, My Lord.
+I gave it my best shot.
+So now, do with me what you will.”

 Five hours passed.
-The celebration ended two hours prior, and now the castle was all quite, or so was the case where Jeremy was.
-He sat in his cell, and he didn't look worried, because he felt he had nothing to be worried about.
-His plan thus far had gone according to plan.
-He knew that King Marcus wasn't going to be amused by anything he did because his objective was to murder him for abandoning his post, years ago.
-He also knew that he was going to show him false sense mercy, with the hopes that he would develop a false sense of hope.
-He knew his adversary well, and because of this, his unworthy reign would soon be coming to an involuntary end.
+The celebration ended two hours prior, and now the castle was all quiet, or so was the case where Jeremy was.
+He sat in his cell, and he didn’t look worried, because he felt he had nothing to be worried about.
+His plan had gone according to plan.
+He knew King Marcus would not be amused by anything he did because his aim was to murder him for abandoning his post years ago.
+He also knew he was going to show him a false sense of mercy, hoping he would develop a false sense of hope.
+He knew his adversary well, and because of this, his unworthy reign would soon come to an involuntary end.